Independent financial adviser: Qualifications for IFAs in the UK

 To offer financial advice an individual must represent or be an appointed representative of a firm registered with the Financial Conduct Authority (FCA).
 The FCA require that firms ensure that individuals acting for them have appropriate qualifications.
-The list of appropriate qualifications is determined by the Financial Services Skills Council at the behest of the FCA.
+The list of appropriate qualifications is determined by the at the behest of the FCA.

 Up to the end of 2012 all financial advisers only required a qualification at Level 3 or above of the Qualifications and Credit Framework.
 From the end of 2012, financial advisers will need to be qualified at Level 4 or above.
 (This is about the same as completing the first year of a university degree.)
 An increasing number of advisers are now also “Chartered”, which means being qualified to a level 6 standard (equivalent to a first class honours degree.)

 From the end of 2012, financial advisers will need to obtain an annual Statement of Professional Standing.
 This statement confirms that the adviser is suitably qualified, that the adviser subscribes to a code of ethics and that the adviser has kept his or her knowledge up-to-date through continuing professional development.

 Most financial qualifications are assessed under the Qualifications and Credit Framework (QCF).
 You will see that these have a QCF grade, from level 1 to level 8.